juhoveli/fullstackproject/documentation/diary.md

 just saving the page name to state and then manipulating view based on that.
 Quite an easy task, although I now have a navigation menu that keeps moving.. need to make it stick to the bottom of the screen.

+# 29th May 2019

+## A little bit more

+Today I managed to make the navigation bar stick to the bottom well enough.
+Still have some work to do with styling but it's time to get the app logic working.
+So my first idea was to use CIA world factbook API and get good intelligence data straight to the app.
+Still have some work to do with that, because it's quite a large json-file and fetching it takes time.
+For now I only have Chuck Norris jokes that are rendered on screen.

+Also had some problems when I tried to make own components with Views..
+I couldn't use them inside each other for some reason, haven't figured out yet what's the cause.

+But still I have spent more than enough hours today just to get things working..
+React seemed easy but the transition to native has not been that easy.
+Oh, but I did manage to get dotenv working.
+Not really much use for now, but later with APIs and DB it's going to be very useful.